| More Information

 While Engineered Landscapes is a good book for real Rideau keeners, I realized that there was a general audience interest in the pre-canal Rideau – what did it look like?, what did the first surveyors see?
 That prompted a general audience re-write of Part 1 of Engineered Landscapes, resulting in the 2007 publication of “The Rideau Route: Exploring the Pre-Canal Waterway.”

 For those that just wish to take a 1783 trip down the Rideau and read first hand accounts of the early surveys, then The Rideau Route is a good book.
-It is available at all libraries in the Rideau Corridor or can be purchased from me or from several Rideau booksellers.
-For information see my Rideau Route book page.
+It should be available at all libraries in the Rideau Corridor.
+I reprinted it three times, but in 2022 decided to only offer it as a free PDF download (printing was getting too expensive).
+You can download it here (see bottom of page): Rideau Route page.

 Both of these books are also available at all libraries in the Rideau Corridor.